 You’ll be amazed at the most luscious strawberries you will grow!
 Even my berries that are just turning pink taste better than any strawberry from the grocery store!
-You can buy aeroponic starts in season.
-Last year, I missed that season so I purchased ever bearing root starts, thoroughly rinsed off the soil, and put them into the rock wool.
+You can buy aeroponic starts in a season.
+Last year, I missed that season so I purchased ever-bearing root starts, thoroughly rinsed off the soil, and put them into the rock wool.
 You can see last year’s post by clicking here.

 Here is a short video of this year’s process.

-Since we still have an occasional night time freeze Bob put a standard fish tank 20 gallon water heater in the reservoir to keep the roots about 60 to 65 degrees.
+Since we still have an occasional night time freeze Bob put a standard fish tank 20-gallon water heater in the reservoir to keep the roots about 60 to 65 degrees.
 This further protects the starts and speeds up their growth, I suggest a landscape cloth called “row cover“.
 It’s a very fine weave material that allows light to pass through and will raise the temperature from 2 to 5 degrees around your plants.

 When you add water and nutrients to your reservoir strawberries love slightly acidic water.
 The ideal pH for them is between 5.5 and 6.5.